ncarrillo/xanite/README.md

 If you want to contribute as a developer, please contact us in discord

 ## Credits
-Developed by @FreePalestine1970,@Yebot32 and @Mr Polonium on Telegram.
+Developed by @FreePalestine1970,@Yebot32 and 4 other developers on Telegram and discord.
 Special thanks to all Xanite supporters.

 ## DISCLAIMER !